 - In the episode "Damaged" of Criminal Minds, JJ begins to sing it about Garcia and Kevin.
-To Prentiss' shock, Reid is clueless to its meaning, which Prentiss is even more shocked at.
+Prentiss is shocked.
+Reid is clueless to its meaning, which Prentiss is even more shocked at.

 - Warehouse 13 has one example without the singing.
 Pete rattles off the first two lines when he finds out that Artie has a crush on a doctor affiliated with the Warehouse.
 Claudia mentions Pete saying 'something about Artie and a baby carriage' when she contacts him for information while on a mission.

 - On a sketch from Horrible Histories that attempted to explain how WWI got started, a British Army captain tries to explain things to his men using an analogy of the countries being "best friends", culminating in two of the soldiers singing "Germany and Austria, sittin' in a tree!"